kasparsklavins/bigint/README.md

 cout << a.digits(); //1779
 ```
 ##Trailing
-Returns the number of trailing zeros;
+Returns the number of trailing zeros.
 ```C++
 bigint a;
 a = 4558;